Geometric and wave optics in a BTZ optical metric-based wormhole: Summary and discussions

-Graphene-like structures are widely recognized for their remarkable versatility, allowing them to be curved, rolled, or twisted to meet specific design requirements.
-This adaptability facilitates precise control over the effective curvature of graphene sheets \cite{12} or graphene-based wormholes \cite{R12}.
-Our findings reveal that the curvature radius of the optical wormhole dictates both the width and magnitude of the effective background potential.
-This potential may be systematically adjusted and consequently these structures may offer significant potential for applications in advanced photonic and materials-based technologies.
+It is important to emphasize that graphene-based platforms exhibit exceptional geometric versatility, permitting configurations such as bending, rolling, or twisting to achieve desired curvature profiles.
+This controllability enables precise manipulation of effective curvature in monolayer graphene sheets \cite{12} and graphene-based optical wormholes \cite{R12}.
+Our results establish that the curvature radius directly modulates both the amplitude and spatial width of the effective background potential.
+Consequently, this control mechanism renders these structures highly promising for future applications in advanced photonic systems and engineered material platforms \cite{semra-2025,N-2,N-3}.